 You realize that you are indeed a pilgrim, not a tourist, in this sanctified and holy place.

 Put your phone away.

 You walk up the winding staircase where you are in the way of a couple, a man and a woman, each holding a child in their arms.
 The mom is talking to the priest, and you wait at the bottom of this narrow circular staircase while they finish.
-When they do, they walked past you on their way out and a tinge of sadness and jealousy comes over you.
-You look up and the priest was closing his door as soon as you make it to the second floor.
-You felt a wave of relief.
-You don’t know what to say to him anyway, assuming he knew how to speak English.
+When they do, they walk past you on their way out and a tinge of sadness and jealousy comes over you.
+You look up, and the priest is closing his door as soon as you make it to the second floor.
+You feel a wave of relief.
+You don’t know what to say to him anyway, assuming he knows how to speak English.
 You continue up the staircase.
 It is a four story monastery.
 The second floor has a mosaic of Mother Mary, with the cross on her right hand and her left palm facing outward, as if ready to play patty cakes with you.